 Fermi’s Paradox addresses the Drake equation, one way to get an estimate of the number of space-faring, technologically advanced civilizations in the Universe today.
 Source: UNIVERSITY OF ROCHESTER

-Fermi’s Paradox is great way to think about the possibility of life, in this case technologically advanced civilizations in the universe.
-Below is text from an early draft of SOT that was deleted from the book.
+Fermi’s Paradox is a great way to think about the possibility of life, in this case technologically advanced civilizations in the universe.
+Below is the text from an early draft of SOT that was deleted from the book.
 This is a conversation the crew had in space on the way to Thalassa and is an introduction to the Paradox.

 As she stared out into black space an amazing star field unfolded before her.
 Although the Milky Way dominated the sky she could still make out the constellations she had known as a child.
 Seeing the familiar asterisms of Orion and the Bailer of Makali‘I she suddenly felt nostalgic, remembering memories of her father in the cold void of space.

 Georgia reached over and touched Sage’s shoulder.
 “You ok?
 You look depressed.”

 She came back to the present, realizing her eyes were wet with tears at the memories of her father.
 “I’m fine.”
 She smiled, realizing that Georgia had a warm side she hadn’t noticed before.

 It had been three weeks since their initial team meeting and their first detailed discussion about Thalassa.
 They had arrived at K-Geo station, boarded a Cutten solar shuttle, which was full of other passengers heading to various destinations, and we’re just a few hours away from docking at Cassini station.
 She sat with Byron, Georgia, and Milo in a large communal dining space on the shuttle that looked back on Jupiter and its many moons which they had passed 12 days ago.